m92vyas/stable-diffusion-3-T4/README.md

 generated_image = generate_sd3_t4_image(prompt, negative_prompt ,num_inference_steps=28, guidance_scale=7) # you can add other sd3 parameters
 ```

-Note: The pipeline works well for lengthy prompts / long prompts but for very long prompts can result in OOM error.
+Note: The pipeline works well for lengthy prompts / long prompts but for very long prompts it can result in OOM error.
 In such cases try running the pipeline with little lower context length as warm up steps and try inferencing again using your long prompt.

 Consider giving a star if this repo was of any help to you.